saucelabs/sauce-school/googlecodelabs_publish.md

 ```
 > This is a VERY important tool for `gsutil`.
 Without `crcmod`, Google is not able to verify object integrity.
 For more details please refer to this doc: [CRC32 and Installing crcmod](https://cloud.google.com/storage/docs/gsutil/addlhelp/CRC32CandInstallingcrcmod)

+4. Use `claat export` in the _/sauce-schools/codelabs_ directory, then move exported file into _../site/codelabs_

-4. Build the website using `gulp.js`.
+5. Build the website using `gulp.js`.
 You must specify the `codelabs-dir`, otherwise you may not see your modules in the site: (_Note that you must commit (delete file in site/codelabs?) first_)
 ```sh
 npm run gulp -- dist --codelabs-dir=codelabs
 ```
-5. Test the site locally with `gulp serve`:
+6. Test the site locally with `gulp serve`:
 ```sh
 npm run gulp serve:dist
 ```
-6. Publish the `views` directory (the frontend stuff) with `publish:staging:views`:
+7. Publish the `views` directory (the frontend stuff) with `publish:staging:views`:
 ```sh
 npm run gulp -- publish:staging:views --staging-bucket=$GCS_STAGING_BUCKET
 ```
-7. Publish the `codelabs` directory with `publish:staging:codelabs`:
+8. Publish the `codelabs` directory with `publish:staging:codelabs`:
 ```sh
 npm run gulp -- publish:staging:codelabs --staging-bucket=$GCS_STAGING_BUCKET
 ```